DynPoint: Dynamic Neural Point For View Synthesis: Methodology

 where $\epsilon_c$ is a predefined threshold for the correspondence mask.

-\underline{Geometric Edge Mask $\mathcal{M}_g$:} Furthermore, it has been observed that the reliability of $\overline{d}_t$ diminishes when applied to geometric edges as in Fig. \ref{fig:demo1}, particularly in areas where the optic flow exhibits non-smooth characteristics.
-To compute the mask $\mathcal{M}_g$, we first estimate the normal vector map of the surface $n = (- \frac{dz}{dx}, - \frac{dz}{dy}, 1) / || (- \frac{dz}{dx}, - \frac{dz}{dy}, 1) ||$ with the help of $\overline{d}_t$.
-Then we apply the Canny edge detector \cite{ding2001canny} on the $n \in \mathbb{R}^{H \times W}$ to generate the estimation of geometric edge.
+\underline{Geometric Edge Mask $\bm{\mathcal{M}}_g$:} Furthermore, it has been observed that the reliability of $\bm{\overline{D}}_t$ diminishes when applied to geometric edges as in Fig. \ref{fig:demo1}, particularly in areas where the optic flow exhibits non-smooth characteristics.
+To compute the mask $\bm{\mathcal{M}}_g$, we first estimate the normal vector map of the surface $\bm{n} = (- \frac{dz}{dx}, - \frac{dz}{dy}, 1) / || (- \frac{dz}{dx}, - \frac{dz}{dy}, 1) ||$ with the help of $\bm{\overline{D}}_t$.
+Then we apply the Canny edge detector \cite{ding2001canny} on the $\bm{n} \in \mathbb{R}^{H \times W \times 3}$ to generate the estimation of geometric edge.
 The intuition of the geometric edge mask is demonstrated in the left part of Fig. \ref{fig:demo1}.
 From the error map shown in Fig. \ref{fig:demo1}(b), it is evident that the errors primarily manifest around the geometric boundaries of the scenario.

-\underline{Dynamic Object Mask $\mathcal{M}_d$:} In addition to the two masks mentioned above, a Dynamic Object Mask is necessary to exclude the dynamic regions of the frame where the triangulation relationship does not hold.
-Similar to \cite{gao2021dynamic}, we combine the MASK R-CNN \cite{he2017mask} with the Sampson error to generate the $\mathcal{M}_d$.
-In order to obtain a valid mask with high accuracy, we apply \emph{image erosion} to $\mathcal{M}_d$ and $\mathcal{M}_c$ to mitigate inaccurate boundary detection.
-We also perform \emph{image dilation} on $\mathcal{M}_g$ to include the surrounding region of the geometric edge.
+\underline{Dynamic Object Mask $\bm{\mathcal{M}}_d$:} In addition to the two masks mentioned above, a Dynamic Object Mask is necessary to exclude the dynamic regions of the frame where the triangulation relationship does not hold.
+Similar to \cite{gao2021dynamic}, we combine the MASK R-CNN \cite{he2017mask} with the Sampson error to generate the $\bm{\mathcal{M}}_d$.
+In order to obtain a valid mask with high accuracy, we apply \emph{image erosion} to $\bm{\mathcal{M}}_d$, $\bm{\mathcal{M}}_c$ and $\bm{\mathcal{M}}_g$ to mitigate inaccurate boundary detection.

-\textbf{Objective Function:} Based on the above three masks, the reliable region of the $\overline{d}_t$ could be masked out by using the final mask $\mathcal{M}_f = \mathcal{M}_c \cap \mathcal{M}_g \cap \mathcal{M}_d$.
-To combine the information of $d'_{t}$ and $\overline{d}_t$, we assume that the consistent depth map $\hat{d}_{t} \in \mathbb{R}^{H \times W}$ could be approximated by using $d'_{t}$, a scale variable $\alpha_{t}\in \mathbb{R}$ and a shift variable $\beta_{t}\in \mathbb{R}$.
+\textbf{Objective Function:} Based on the above three masks, the reliable region of the $\bm{\overline{D}}_t$ could be masked out by using the final mask $\bm{\mathcal{M}}_f = \bm{\mathcal{M}}_c \cap \bm{\mathcal{M}}_g \cap \bm{\mathcal{M}}_d$.
+To combine the information of $\bm{D}'_{t}$ and $\bm{\overline{D}}_t$, we assume that the consistent depth map $\hat{\bm{D}}_{t} \in \mathbb{R}^{H \times W}$ could be approximated by using $\bm{D}'_{t}$, a scale variable $\alpha_{t}\in \mathbb{R}$ and a shift variable $\beta_{t}\in \mathbb{R}$.
 The parameters $\alpha_{t}$ and $\beta_{t}$ can be generated by optimizing: